(with George Beknazar-Yuzbashev)

 Abstract: Blind adoption of opinions put forward by political parties and influential figures can sometimes be harmful.
 Focusing on cases where the partisan gap on policy support has not yet arisen, we investigate whether its formation can be prevented by encouraging prior active engagement with non-partisan information.
 To address this question, we recruited N=851 Republicans for a study about net neutrality, an issue largely unfamiliar to the electorate.
 In a pre-registered experiment, we randomly changed the order in which the following two types of information were provided: (i) partisan, underscoring Republicans’ opposition and Democrats’ support, and (ii) non-partisan, where the participants evaluated factual arguments about the pros and cons of the policy.
 Despite holding total information constant, we find that those who saw the non-partisan block first donated 46% more to a charity advocating for net neutrality (p=0.001).
 We also report that the partisan information altered which arguments Republicans found convincing when viewing the non-partisan block.
 Lastly, as a robustness check, we provide evidence that the treatment effect on support for the issue persisted in an obfuscated follow-up study, conducted several weeks after the intervention.

 Abstract: Despite being often discussed both in practice and academic circles, the sunk cost effect remains empirically elusive.
 Our model based on reference point dependence suggests that the traditional way of testing it – by assigning discounts – may not produce the desired effect.
-Instead, we evaluate the effect across the gain-loss divide by randomizing the price (low, medium, or high) of a ticket to enter a real-effort task and observe its effect on playtime.
-Despite a strong intervention – we varied the sunk cost by $2 for a 14-minute task – and the sample size of N=1,806, we find only a small effect (0.09 SD or 1.1 minutes).
-Additionally, we explore the importance of sunk cost in a field experiment on YouTube (N=11,208) in which we randomize whether the time until a pre-video ad becomes skippable is shortened (0 s), default (5 s), or extended (10 s).
-While the point estimates indicate an insignificant impact of sunk time on engagement, this is driven by a significant effect on the extensive margin – more users left before the video started in the extended treatment (6.3 pp. difference relative to the shortened treatment).
-Excluding such observations, our results are consistent with the sunk cost effect.
-Taken together, we offer a cautionary tale that applying even the most intuitive behavioral effects in policy settings might prove challenging.
+Instead, we evaluate it across the gain-loss divide by randomizing the price (low, medium, or high) of a ticket to enter a real-effort task and observing its effect on playtime.
+Despite a strong intervention – we vary the sunk cost by $2 for a 14-minute task – and the sample size of N=1,806, we find only a small effect (0.09 SD or 1.1 minutes).
+We further explore the economic applications of the sunk cost effect in a field experiment on YouTube in which we randomize whether the time until a pre-video ad becomes skippable is shortened (0 s), default (5 s), or extended (10 s).
+We report two results.
+First, the intervention had an insignificant effect on video engagement (the time spent following the ad segment).
+Second, we detect a sizeable negative effect on the extensive margin – more users left before the video started in the extended treatment (5.3 pp. difference relative to the shortened treatment).
+Taking the results of both studies together, we offer a cautionary tale that applying even the most intuitive behavioral effects in policy settings might prove challenging.